-As with all branches and agencies of government, the LDB is aligned to support and implement the government's strategic plan.
-The LDB will respond in the following ways to government's goals and applicable objectives:
+As with all branches and agencies of government, the LDB is aligned to support and implement the government's goals.
+The LDB estimates that it will generate \$2.4 billion in net income to government over the three years covered by this service plan.
+This revenue will assist government in achieving its goals to: